 - a.
-Graduate Student Advisory Council (GSAC): Ms. Myra Taylor shared the GSAC Committee will be holding its first social activity, a pizza and bowling night at Panther Lanes on December 2, 2023. - b.
+Graduate Student Advisory Council (GSAC): Ms. Myra Taylor shared the GSAC Committee met for the last meeting of the year on December 1 and had a Christmas party.
+The group also had 25 students attend a Bowling/Pizza night at Panther Lanes that evening. - b.
 Booth Collaborative Advisory Committee: (Dr. DeRuiter-Willems) No report - c.
 Textbook Rental Advisory: No report